ADAPT: An Autonomous Forklift for Construction Site Operation: Introduction

 Digitalization and automation have the potential to revolutionize construction logistics.
 While digitalization allows optimal planning and tracking of materials, machinery automation ensures fluid and timely material flow operation on the construction site.
 A multitude of reliable and flexible autonomous machines may be utilized to service the site in pull, push, and just-in-time deliveries.
 In particular, forklifts are easy to bring to construction sites.
 They are flexible in operation, which makes them well suited for ground-based material flow, lifting the workload of restricted cranes.
 When seamlessly integrated into the construction process through IT services, forklifts can greatly improve site efficiency by minimizing downtime, streamlined material handling, and preventing both equipment idleness and worker delays \cite{barbosa2013heijunka}.
 With the increasing shortage of skilled workers, the rough and dangerous working conditions, and the required increase in efficiency and decrease in errors, automation of these machines seems mandatory.

-However, the dynamic and unstructured environments of construction sites and the variable weather conditions pose significant challenges for automation.
+However, the dynamic and unstructured nature of construction sites, combined with variable weather conditions pose significant challenges for automation.
 Unlike the controlled settings of autonomous warehouses, construction sites require flexible route planning and operation to navigate unpredictable terrains and obstacles.
 Safety is another paramount aspect, as 6\% of total construction costs are due to accidents, and one-third of all fatalities at construction sites are caused by material handling equipment \cite{Neitzel2001}.
-Despite advances in automation, there is a notable scarcity of autonomous machines capable of long-term operation in outdoor environments.
-Current solutions often fail in robustness and adaptability, particularly regarding tasks such as unloading and loading full pallets from trucks.
-This gap underscores the need for innovative systems that can seamlessly integrate into the demanding conditions of construction sites.
+Despite substantial research on automation for construction, from individual autonomous machine to coordinated, on-site building \cite{Melenbrink2020}, large-scale outdoor autonomy is considerably more mature in other areas like surface mining, where autonomous haulage fleets have already moved billions of tonnes of material in routine commercial operation, with documented gains in productivity and safety \cite{CAT2024, Komatsu2024}, and agriculture, where autonomous platforms have reached large‐scale field deployment for operations such as harvesting, seeding, and spraying \cite{Ren2023}.
+Within construction itself, autonomous machines capable of demanding tasks such as loading and unloading full pallets from trucks remain scarce.
+This gap underscores the need for innovative systems that can seamlessly integrate into the demanding conditions of construction sites, a challenge widely recognized in recent reviews of robotics for construction that discuss the importance of control accuracy and condition monitoring \cite{Shi2023} and highlight limitations in perception, mobility, and safety integration \cite{liu2024}.